eddipa/pft/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team at [your-email@example.com].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team.

 Project maintainers are responsible for clarifying standards and enforcing consequences.